 Morgan Petrie, Creative Industries Manager at Creative Scotland said:

 Their collaboration resulted in two animations.
-The first film, for children of primary school age, uses saturated colours and is drawn in the clean lines reminiscent of modern children’s animation.
+The first film uses saturated colours.
+It is drawn in the clean lines reminiscent of modern children’s animation.
 It tells of the young people’s hopes and challenges through the eyes of a girl who makes home in Scotland.
 The second animation works in a more surrealist style.
 And features more abstract and dream-like illustrations.